 Taney became best known for writing the final majority opinion in Dred Scott v.
-Sanford, which said that all people of African descent, free or slave, were not United States citizens and therefore had no right to sue in federal court.
-In addition, he wrote that the Fifth Amendment protected slave owner rights because slaves were their legal property.
+Sandford, which said that all people of African descent, free or enslaved, were not United States citizens and therefore had no right to sue in federal court.
+In addition, he wrote that the Fifth Amendment protected slave owner rights because enslaved workers were their legal property.

 The decision also argued that the Missouri Compromise legislation — passed to balance the power between slave and non-slave states — was unconstitutional.
 In effect, this meant that Congress had no power to prevent the spread of slavery.

 Despite Taney’s long tenure as a Supreme Court justice, people vilified him for his role in the Dred Scott v.
-Sanford decision.
+Sandford decision.
 In an ironic historical footnote, Taney would later swear in Abraham Lincoln, the "Great Emancipator," as president of the United States in 1861.

 Dred Scott Wins His Freedom